MS in Child Life Specialist

 - Minimum grade point average 3.0 (on 4.0 scale) in bachelor’s coursework for at least the final 45 units prior to graduation

 - GRE is not required

 - Prior to matriculation students must pass a background check

 - Written statement of purpose for applying to the Child Life program

-- Interview with department faculty as scheduled (on-campus group interviews are scheduled for mid-February and April; other on-campus and phone interviews are scheduled individually)
+- Interview with department faculty as scheduled (on-campus group interviews are scheduled for mid-January through late March; other on-campus and phone interviews are scheduled individually)